 Bow hunting regulations in South Africa

-Why bow hunting regulations are needed
+Why we need bow hunting regulations in South Africa

 Bow hunting regulations in South Africa are certainly needed, similarly to why road usage regulations are required.
 Bow hunting has evolved over time and will continue to evolve.
 With the development of modern technology bows will become faster, arrows stronger and velocity higher.